Head of School Welcome

 Wendell Berry once advised, “Live a three-dimensioned life; stay away from screens.
 Stay away from anything that obscures the place it is in.”¹ At Vermont Commons School, we believe that just as life cannot be contained within a frame, so too should learning not be confined to what can be achieved with chalk and a board.
 Here, we’re about finding and removing those walls that get between learners and learning, the biggest being the belief that one needs to wait until some later time to do, to accomplish, and to contribute.

-A world in great need needs Vermont Commons students: their capabilities, their articulateness, their belief in each individual’s ability to do well and to do good.
-Come visit us, meet our incredible faculty and students, and learn what a difference small class sizes and close, collaborative relationships make.
+A world in great need needs Vermont Commons students: their articulateness, their belief in each individual’s ability to do well and to do good, their intrinsic motivation to seek out their own role for improving the world along with their skills and competencies to do so.

 Dr. Dexter P. Mahaffey